Flight cancellations affect Charleston International Airport as winter weather hits the East Coast - ExBulletin

 With storms and winds moving across the Atlantic, Storm Team 2 says it may take several days for flights to get back on track.

-“We’re just trying to play with all the flights that were canceled or delayed as the storm moves south-south,” says Rob Fowler.
+“We’re just trying to play to catch all the flights that were canceled or delayed as the storm passes in the middle of the south,” Fowler said.

 Sources